 1) Whitlock equates himself to the great inspirational leaders and writers in the history of the human race

-In something that seems to be just too detached from reality to be true, Whitlock reportedly peppers his staff with inspirational quotes from some of the great writers and leaders who have ever lived, most notably Jason Whitlock.
+In something that seems to be just too detached from reality to be true, Whitlock reportedly peppers his staff with inspirational quotes from some of the great writers and leaders who have ever lived and may have possessed the character traits of Martin Luther King Jr, most notably Jason Whitlock.

 Over the last several weeks, Deadspin has, in addition to interviewing a number of people close to the site, acquired more than 100 documents extensively outlining the inner workings of The Undefeated as it prepared for its initial launch: emails, transcripts of staff meetings and phone calls, several versions of the lengthy playbook in which Whitlock outlines his vision for the site, breaking up the text with inspirational quotes from such figures such as Martin Luther King Jr., Maya Angelou, and Jason Whitlock; and more.